 To determine the transferability of credits, a transcript evaluation is performed for every transfer applicant upon receipt of a completed application package.
-The University of North Florida typically will accept credits for transfer as long as the following criteria are observed:
+The University of North Florida typically accepts credits for transfer as long as the following criteria are observed:

-- Credits may transfer from regionally accredited post-secondary institutions.
-Accreditation is a matter of public record and accreditation information should be readily available and accessible.
-The University of North Florida (UNF) is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master's and doctorate degrees.
+- The University of North Florida (UNF) is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master's and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, George 30033-4097 or call (404) 679-4500 for questions about the accreditation of the University of North Florida.
 Individual contact to the Commission on Colleges about the University of North Florida accreditation status should occur only if there is evidence that appears to support significant noncompliance with a requirement or standard.

 - Prep courses or remedial courses below the college level are not transferable.